 Inconsistent brushing and flossing can lead to plaque buildup, which irritates the gums and makes them prone to bleeding.
 Even if you brush regularly, using the wrong technique or skipping flossing can contribute to the problem.

-Many people believe that vigorous brushing leads to cleaner teeth, but brushing too hard can actually damage the gums and cause bleeding.
+Many people believe that vigorous brushing leads to cleaner teeth but brushing too hard can actually damage the gums and cause bleeding.
 Using a toothbrush with hard bristles may also contribute to gum irritation.
 Instead, opt for a soft-bristled toothbrush and gentle circular motions.

 If you don’t floss regularly, your gums may be sensitive when you start.
 Flossing too aggressively can also cut into the gum tissue, leading to bleeding.
 The key is to floss gently and consistently to keep your gums healthy.